 What Does Eel Sauce Taste Like?

-The ingredients in eel sauce are so simple and basic thanks to the sake substitute!
-Everything is probably sitting right in your pantry and it only takes minutes to make before serving homemade sushi rolls!
+The ingredients in eel sauce are so simple and basic, thanks to the mirin substitute!
+Everything is probably sitting right in your pantry, and it only takes minutes to make before serving homemade sushi rolls!

-• Apple Cider Vinegar: is the perfect eel sauce substitute for sake or mirin.
+• Apple Cider Vinegar is the perfect substitute for sake or mirin.
+Use rice vinegar if you prefer.

 How To Make Eel Sauce:

-This recipe for eel sauce takes minutes to make using a simple saucepan, and whisk!
-Eel sauce thickens as it sits so make eel sauce for at least 20 minutes before serving if you are wanting to drizzle it over food for a glaze otherwise cook with it as you would for a stir fry, marinade, or fish dish.
+This recipe for eel sauce takes minutes to make using a saucepan and a whisk!
+Eel sauce thickens as it sits, so make eel sauce for at least 20 minutes before serving if you want to drizzle it fresh over sushi rolls for a glaze.
+If using coconut liquid aminos, bring it to a boil for 1 minute and turn it off.

-1. Combine the soy sauce, sugar, and apple cider vinegar in a 2-quart saucepan.
+1. Combine the soy sauce, sugar, and apple cider vinegar in a small saucepan.

-2. Bring the mixture to a rolling boil and boil over high for 7 minutes, whisking constantly.
-Don’t boil for too long, the sauce gets too thick at the 10-minute mark.
+2. Bring the mixture to a rolling boil and boil over high heat for 7 minutes, whisking constantly.
+Don’t boil for too long; the sauce gets too thick at the 10-minute mark.

 3. Turn off the heat and allow the sauce to thicken as it sits.

-4. Pour the sauce into a Plastic Condiment Squeeze Bottle and keep refrigerated.
+4. When cooled, pour the sauce into a Plastic Condiment Squeeze Bottle and keep refrigerated.

 How Long Does Eel Sauce Last?

-This homemade eel sauce will last for months in the fridge due to the high sugar content (that works like a preservative.)
-Because soy sauce and apple cider vinegar are fermented products they are self-preserving in this sauce especially considering that apple cider vinegar is more alkaline than pure vinegar.
-Once cooked together it is important to keep eel sauce refrigerated.
-This sauce will last easily for 2 months if stored in a squeeze bottle or air-tight food container.
+This homemade eel sauce will last for months in the fridge due to the high sugar content (that works like a preservative).
+Because soy sauce and apple cider vinegar are fermented products, they are self-preserving in this sauce, especially considering that apple cider vinegar is more alkaline than pure vinegar.
+Once cooked together, it is important to keep the eel sauce refrigerated.
+This sauce will last easily for 2 months if stored in a squeeze bottle or an air-tight food container.

 You can also freeze eel sauce in a freezer bag if you are not planning to use it within the first couple of months.
 To revive, simply thaw it overnight in the fridge and pour out the contents into a saucepan to reheat.